luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 == German Parties on YouTube

 Summary statistics per channel are presented in @tab:descriptives.
-A notable observation is that each of the two AfD channels---\@AfDFraktionimBundestag (521,000 followers), hereafter referred to as AfD BT, and \@AfDTV (334,000 followers)---individually has more followers than all other analyzed channels combined (252,410 followers).
+Notably, each of the two AfD channels---\@AfDFraktionimBundestag (521,000 followers), hereafter referred to as AfD BT, and \@AfDTV (334,000 followers)---individually has more followers than all other analyzed channels combined (252,410 followers).
 While the CDU, FDP, Greens, and SPD channels have comparable follower counts around 30,000 each, the CSU, the smaller "sister party" of the CDU limited to Bavaria, has only 6,610 followers.
 In contrast, the Left party, another populist party represented in the Bundestag alongside the AfD, has a substantially higher follower count of 117,000, highlighting the greater popularity of populist parties compared to their non-populist counterparts.